dilipsarkar/DataEncryptionPlugin/README.md

 - Android

 # How does it work?
- - **Set key** - We decide a key(strong enough) using which we will encrypt our data.
-We would need the same key to decrypt encrypted data.
-Key can be persisted on the app side, its stored on native storage.
-If we want to make it more secure then we can also use a passcode which will be used in combination with the key to encrypt the data.
+ - **Set key** - Define a key(strong enough) which will be used to encrypt your data.
+Same key is needed to decrypt your encrypted data.
+Key can be persisted on the app side using setKey API, its stored on native storage.
+If you want to make it more secure then you can also use a passcode which will be used in combination with the key to encrypt your data.
- - **Get Key** - If we persisted key using setKey API, we have to call getKey API to get the key to be able to decrypt encrypted data.
+ - **Get Key** - If your key was persisted using setKey API, getKey API will return your key using which you would be able to decrypt encrypted data.
- - **Encryption** - We call encrypt API, along with raw data, key and passcode(optional) to encrypt raw data.
+ - **Encryption** - Call encrypt API, along with raw data, key and passcode(optional) to encrypt your raw data.
- - **Decryption** - We call decrypt API, along with encrypted data, key and passcode(optional) to decrypt encrypted data.
+ - **Decryption** - Call decrypt API, along with encrypted data, key and passcode(optional) to decrypt your encrypted data.

 # Usage
 On ```deviceReady``` event(or there after) we have to perform all our actions